restic/restic/doc/design.rst

     }

 A tree contains a list of entries (in the field ``nodes``) which contain meta data like a name and timestamps.
-Note that there are some specialities of how this metadata is generated:
+Note that there are some specialties of how this metadata is generated:

 - The name is quoted using `strconv.Quote <https://pkg.go.dev/strconv#Quote>`__